Three Sisters (Oregon): Physical geography

 When Little Ice Age glaciers retreated during the 20th century, water filled in the spaces left behind, forming moraine-dammed lakes, which are more common in the Three Sisters Wilderness than anywhere else in the contiguous U.S. The local area has a history of flash floods, including an event on October 7, 1966, caused by a sudden avalanche; this flash flood reached the Cascade Lakes Scenic Byway.
 Concerned about the hazard of similar flooding events, scientists in the 1980s from the U.S. Geological Survey (USGS) identified that Carver Lake on South Sister could flood and breach its natural dam, producing a large mudflow that could endanger wilderness visitors and the town of Sisters.
 Studies at Collier Lake and Diller Lake suggested that both had breached their dams in the early 1940s and in 1970, respectively.
 Other moraine-dammed lakes within the wilderness area include Thayer Lake on North Sister's east flank and four members of the Chambers Lakes group between Middle and South Sister.

 Before settlement of the area at the end of the 19th century, wildfires frequently burned through the local forests, especially the ponderosa pine forests on the eastern slopes.
 Due to fire suppression over the past century, the forests have become overgrown, and at higher elevations, they are further susceptible to summertime fires, which threaten surrounding life and property.
 In the 21st century, wildfires have been larger and more common in the Deschutes National Forest.
-In September 2012, a lightning strike caused a fire that burned 41 sqmi in the Pole Creek area within the Three Sisters Wilderness, leaving the area closed until May 2013.
-In August 2017, officials closed 417 sqmi in the western half of the Three Sisters Wilderness, including 24 mi of the Pacific Crest Trail, to the public because of 11 lightning-caused fires, including the Milli Fire.
+In September 2012, a lightning strike caused a fire that burned 41 mi2 in the Pole Creek area within the Three Sisters Wilderness, leaving the area closed until May 2013.
+In August 2017, officials closed 417 mi2 in the western half of the Three Sisters Wilderness, including 24 mi of the Pacific Crest Trail, to the public because of 11 lightning-caused fires, including the Milli Fire.
 As a result of the increasing incidence of fires, public officials have factored the role of wildfire into planning, including organizing prescribed fires with scientists to protect habitats at risk while minimizing adverse effects on air quality and environmental health.